-This section discusses some aspects of how the serial port of the DSP should be configured and the implications of whether Rx and Tx interrupts should be enabled.
+This section discusses how the serial port of the DSP should be configured and the implications of whether Rx and Tx interrupts should be enabled.

-DSP SPORT Configuration
+DSP SPORT CONFIGURATION

-Following are the key settings of the DSP SPORT required for the successful operation with the AD73322:
+Following are the key settings of the DSP SPORT required for the successful operation with the AD73322L:

-- Configure for External SCLK.
+- Configure for external SCLK

-- Serial Word Length = 16 bits.
+- Serial word length = 16 bits

-- Transmit and Receive Frame Syncs required with every word.
+- Transmit and receive frame syncs required with every word

-- Receive Frame Sync is an input to the DSP.
+- Receive frame sync is an input to the DSP

-- Transmit Frame Sync is an:
+- Transmit frame sync is an:

-Input-in Frame Sync Loop-Back Mode

-Output-in Nonframe Sync Loop-Back Mode.
+Input-in frame sync loop-back mode

+Output-in nonframe sync loop-back mode

-- Frame Syncs occur one SCLK cycle before the MSB of the serial word. - Frame Syncs are active high.
+- Frame syncs occur one SCLK cycle before the MSB of the serial word

+- Frame syncs are active high

-DSP SPORT Interrupts
+DSP SPORT INTERRUPTS

-If SPORT interrupts are enabled, it is important to note that the active signals on the frame sync pins do not necessarily correspond with the positions in time of where SPORT interrupts are generated.
+If SPORT interrupts are enabled, it is important to note that the active signals on the frame sync pins do not necessarily correspond in real time to when SPORT interrupts are generated.

-On ADSP-21xx processors, it is necessary to enable SPORT interrupts and use Interrupt Service Routines (ISRs) to handle Tx/Rx activity, while on the TMS320CSx processors it is possible to poll the status of the Rx and Tx registers, which means that Rx/Tx activity can be monitored using a single ISR that would ideally be the Tx ISR as the Tx interrupt will typically occur before the Rx ISR.
+On ADSP-21xx processors, it is necessary to enable SPORT interrupts and use interrupt service routines (ISRs) to handle Tx/Rx activity, while on the TMS320CSx processors, it is possible to poll the status of the Rx and Tx registers.
+This means that Rx/Tx activity can be monitored using a single ISR that would ideally be the Tx ISR because the Tx interrupt typically occurs before the Rx ISR.

-DSP SOFTWARE CONSIDERATIONS WHEN INTERFACING TO THE AD73322
+DSP SOFTWARE CONSIDERATIONS WHEN INTERFACING TO THE AD73322L

-It is important when choosing the operating mode and hardware configuration of the AD73322 to be aware of their implications for DSP software operation.
-The user has the flexibility of choosing from either FSLB or nonFSLB when deciding on DSP to AFE connectivity.
-There is also a choice to be made between using autobuffering of input and output samples or simply choosing to accept them as individual interrupts.
-As most modern DSP engines support these modes, this appendix will attempt to discuss these topics in a generic DSP sense.
+When choosing the operating mode and hardware configuration of the AD73322L, be aware of their implications for DSP software operation.
+The user has the flexibility of choosing from either FSLB or nonFSLB when deciding on DSP-to-AFE connectivity.
+There is also a choice to be made between using autobuffering of input and output samples, or simply choosing to accept them as individual interrupts.
+Because most modern DSP engines support these modes, this section discusses these topics in a generic DSP sense.